Applying to College

 How do I apply for a full or part-time course?

 You can apply online through our website.
-Choose your course and click 'apply now'.
-If you are a school leaver you can apply through UCAS Progress.
+Choose your programme and click 'apply now'.
+If you are a school leaver you can apply through Kent Choices.
 Your local authority will write to you with your login details.
 If you are unsure of your choices your school careers adviser will be able to help you choose a course appropriate for your chosen career path.
 Alternatively, you can book an appointment with one of our impartial careers advisers by calling 01634 383636.

-How do I apply for a full-time higher education course?
+How do I apply for a higher education course?

-Full-time higher education applications must be submitted through the UCAS website.
+All higher education applications must be submitted through our website.

 When can I apply?

-You can apply to study at MidKent College as soon as courses appear on our website.
-Our courses are popular and some fill up quickly, so please apply as soon as possible.
-Do not wait until after your exams as you may miss out on the course of your choice.
+You can apply to study at MidKent College as soon as programmes appear on our website.
+This is normally in October.
+We accept applications, subject to places being available, into the following September.
+Our programmes are popular and some fill up quickly, so please apply as soon as possible.
+Do not wait until after your exams as you may miss out on the programme of your choice.

 Is there a deadline for applying?

-To avoid disappointment we advise you to apply as soon as possible as some courses are popular and fill up very quickly.
-Higher education applicants should refer to the UCAS website for details.
+To avoid disappointment we advise you to apply as soon as possible as some programmes are popular and fill up very quickly.
+If the programme is full, you will be added to the waiting list.
+Unfortunately once the waiting list is full, we may not be able to offer you a place on that programme.

 I am not sure what subject I would like to study, where can I get help?